Skip to main content

 Celiac Disease: Without question, gluten is the enemy

-Gluten Intolerance (GI): A murkier condition that likely exists but is often over-diagnosed.
+Gluten Intolerance (GI): A murkier condition that likely exists but may be over-diagnosed.
 The relationship between gluten and the symptoms attributed to GI, such as abdominal pain, brain fog, bloating, fatigue, headaches and bowel irregularity, is tenuous.
 Many other medical conditions beyond gluten exposure might be responsible.
 There is no accurate test for GI.

 Wheat Allergy: This is a food allergy.
 True food allergies (not intolerances) are very rare, although many patients mistakenly believe they are suffering from them..
 Allergic features include hives, wheezing, itching and difficulty breathing.